Basement Flooring Systems

 LVP/SPC: 3–5 days for a typical basement.
 Engineered wood with subfloor: 5–8 days.
 Epoxy coatings: 2–4 days with cure time.
 Rubber/sport: 2–3 days.

-Bergen Restoration is a registered New Jersey Home Improvement Contractor (NJHIC# 13VH08865500) with commercial general liability and workers' compensation coverage; documentation available on request.
+Yes.
+Bergen Restoration is a registered New Jersey Home Improvement Contractor (NJHIC# 13VH08865500) with commercial general liability and workers' compensation coverage.
+Documentation is available on request, and homeowners should verify credentials before hiring any contractor.

 Get Your Estimate

 Reach us by phone or email and tell us about your basement flooring project.
-We will follow up with the next best step for your yard.
+We will follow up with the next best step for your home.

 Let's Talk About Your Project